ninjamuffin10111/hello-1/README.md

 No offense to anyone's dear grandmother let's do the traditional hello world with some real professional flare.
 Depending on how much programming you have done this might take you longer than you might expect, but it will be worth it.

-This version of the age-old *Hello World* program covers much more than most and introduces the main concepts and syntax of procedural programming (variables, data types, strings, numbers, booleans, lists/arrays, dictionaries/maps, operators, loops, logic, conditionals, blocks, functions, exceptions, math, command line arguments, code organization, and more).
+*Hello World* is a traditional program created anytime someone wants to demonstrate or test everything needed to get a basic program to run or to show the basics of what that program looks like.
+But we say, why not show all the fundamental procedural programming concepts of the language?
+Most languages have variables, data types, strings, numbers, booleans, lists/arrays, dictionaries/maps, operators, loops, logic, conditionals, blocks, functions, exceptions, math, command line arguments, and modules/packages.
+This version of *hello world* let's you compare them all.

 ## But First ...